 June is a great time to explore Berlin.
 The lingering effects of spring mean the temperatures are still mild - you can expect highs of around 22ºC.
 Rain can fall at any time of the year in Berlin, but June is one of the wettest months, with an average of eight days of rainfall.
 This is unlikely to get in the way of a good time, though.
-Summer activities in Berlin start to peak in June - the city’s famous food scene reignites itself, and after months of hibernation people return to the clubs to bring the iconic bars and clubs back to life.
-The annual Carnival of Cultures, which runs from 7th to 10th June, is arguably one of the best things to do in Berlin in summer.
+Summer activities in Berlin start to peak in June - the city’s famous food scene reignites itself, and after months of hibernation, people return to the clubs to bring the iconic bars and clubs back to life.
+The annual Carnival of Cultures, which runs from 29 May to 1 June, is arguably one of the best things to do in Berlin in summer.
 It’s four days of cultural celebrations, including a street parade and a massive dance party on Pentecost Sunday.
-Just a few days after that, on the 14th of June, is 48 Hours Neukölln, an art festival in eclectic Neukölln that draws in hundreds of institutions over the course of a weekend.
-2019 also marks 100 years since the establishing of the famous Bauhaus, and celebrations for this occasion kick off in January and run throughout the year, with a range of events scheduled for June.
+Just a few days after that, from 19 - 21 June, is 48 Hours Neukölln, an art festival in eclectic Neukölln that draws in hundreds of institutions over the course of a weekend.

 There’s very little to differentiate the weather between July and August in Berlin.
 The days are still warm, and there’s still a reasonable chance of rain, and long days make it a great time to explore the city.
 Any Berlin summer travel guide will include a list of the best things to do here, but if you’re there in August there are some unmissable events and activities.
-You can catch the last week of the German-American Folk Festival, which runs through July until the August 11th.
+You can catch the last week of the German-American Folk Festival, which runs from 27 August to 30 August.
 There are several rides, food stalls and live music performances that celebrate the American way of life with true German style.
 There’s also the International Berlin Beer Festival, between 2nd and 4th of August, a celebration of Germany’s most famous beverage.
-Pop-Kultur, which runs between the 21st and 23rd of August, is another massive festival that’s well worth planning around.
+Pop-Kultur, which runs between the 26th and 28th of August, is another massive festival that’s well worth planning around.
 It’s a three-day festival that brings music and art together in Kulturbrauerei.
 You’ll find film screenings, live music performances, and workshops to ignite your creative spirit.
 And as if an ode to the summer that was, on the last day of August is the famous Long Night of Museums.
 Once a year the city’s museums keep their doors open late into the night.